tensorflow/tfjs-models/posenet/README.md

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
 * **inferenceConfig** - an object containing:
-  * **decodingMethod** - 'single-person'.
-Set this to 'single-person' for single-person pose estimation.
   * **flipHorizontal** - Defaults to false.
-If the poses should be flipped/mirrored  horizontally.
+If the pose should be flipped/mirrored  horizontally.
 This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the poses to be returned in the proper orientation.

 #### Returns

-It returns a `Promise` that resolves with an array containing **only one** `pose`.
+It returns a `Promise` that resolves with a  **single** `pose`.
 The `pose` has a confidence score and an array of keypoints indexed by part id, each with a score and position.

 #### Example Usage